Loading...

 Games often need to interact with custom components which do not fall into either of these two categories.
 This tutorial shows how to create custom classes, which we refer to as runtime types for custom components.

-A NineSlice for the background
+Drag+drop a NineSlice for the background into ScoreComponent

-A text for the "Score:" label
+Drag+drop a text for the "Score:" label into ScoreComponent

-A text for the score value
+Drag+drop a text for the score value into ScoreComponent

 If we add an instance of this component to our screen, we can interact with it as shown in code.
 First, we need to drag+drop an instance of the ScoreComponent into our Screen.